mklabs/make/readme.md

 For now, basic variable and target declarations are supported, along with basic prerequisite support (eg. task depending on other tasks).

-The parser bake use is small and have its flaws, but for most Makefiles, bake is able to parse them correctly.
+The parser make.js use is small and have its flaws, but for most Makefiles, make.js is able to parse them correctly.
 It makes it possible and really easy to use Make on Windows (tested on Windows 10).